US Debt Ceiling Looms Over Biden’s Foreign Trips

 Pacific Island Forum

-From Hiroshima, Biden is scheduled to head to Papua New Guinea’s capital, Port Moresby, on May 22 to meet with Prime Minister James Marape and other leaders of the Pacific Island Forum, a grouping of 18 countries and territories spanning more than 30 million square kilometers of ocean.
+From Hiroshima, Biden is scheduled to head to Port Moresby, the capital of Papua New Guinea (PNG), on May 22 to meet with Prime Minister James Marape and other leaders of the Pacific Island Forum, a grouping of 18 countries and territories spanning more than 30 million square kilometers of ocean.
 There he will seek to establish stronger strategic ties and deter those nations from making security deals with China amid rising tensions over Taiwan.

 PNG officials say defense and surveillance agreements between PNG and the U.S. have been finalized and are set to be signed by Biden, including deals to help PNG mitigate climate change and strengthen deterrence capacity against illegal fishing.